 Kid Printables Coloring Pages & MORE!

 I’ve given you the basic pumpkin seeds recipe (how to roast raw pumpkin seeds) and then followed it with the pumpkin seeds seasoning recipes if you want to make some of those, too!
+So don’t miss pumpkin flavorings for seeds in the recipe!

 Easy Recipe for Toasted Pumpkin Seeds

 This is the best pumpkin seeds recipe and includes how to roast pumpkin seeds step-by-step.
+If this is your first time making pumpkin seeds, you may have to play around with the toasting, roasting, and seasoning to find the recipe you like.

-(We know the recipe for pumpkin seeds with Worcestershire sauce is popular, so we’ve included that one, too, and also recipes for pumpkin seeds with cinnamon sugar to cover both salty pumpkin seeds and sweet pumpkin seed recipes!)
+We know the recipe for pumpkin seeds with Worcestershire sauce is popular, so we’ve included that one, too, and also recipes for pumpkin seeds with cinnamon sugar to cover both salty pumpkin seeds and sweet pumpkin seed recipes!

 - 1 Cup Pumpkin seeds from a fresh pumpkin